 So how much does a warehouse conversion cost?
 Expect to pay between $35 and $250 per square foot.
 There are many factors involved so the only way to keep costs down is to explain your ideas clearly and find the best design and functionality with your architect.

 The Practicalities of Warehouse to Loft Conversion

-If you do your research and get realistic cost estimates first, a warehouse to loft conversion could provide you with an inexpensive, long term home!
+If you do your research and get realistic cost estimates first, a warehouse conversion could provide you with an inexpensive, long term investment!

-For more space conversion tips and other around the house projects, visit us at the Official Real Estate Agent blog today!
+For more space conversion tips and other around the house projects, visit us at The Official Real Estate Agent Directory® today!